Prior to Server 6.0, primary index (PI) queries were called scans and secondary index (SI) queries were called queries.

 - Client “gathers” results from all nodes and returns them to the application.

-Getting accurate query results is complicated during data migrations.
+Getting accurate SI query results is complicated during data migrations.
 When a cluster node is added or removed, it invokes the Data Migration Module to transition data to and from nodes as appropriate for the new configuration.
 During the migration operation, a partition may be available in different versions on many nodes.
-For a query to locate a partition with the requested data, Aerospike query processing uses additional partition states shared among cluster nodes, and selects a node for each partition where the query can execute.
-The node can be the master node of the partition, the old master, or replica node that is migrating data to the new master node.
-Duplicate resolution is not performed, even if there are multiple versions of the data.

-Query records can feed into the aggregation framework to perform filtering, aggregation, and so on.
-Each node sends the query result to the User-Defined Function (UDF) sub-system to start results processing as a stream of records.
-Stream UDFs are invoked and the sequence of operations defined by the user are applied to the query results.
+SI query records can feed into the aggregation framework to perform filtering, aggregation, and so on.
+Each node sends the SI query result to the User-Defined Function (UDF) sub-system to start results processing as a stream of records.
+Stream UDFs are invoked and the sequence of operations defined by the user are applied to the SI query results.
 Results from each node are collected by the client application, which can then perform additional operations on the data.

-To ensure that aggregation does not affect overall database performance, Aerospike uses these techniques:
+To ensure aggregation does not affect overall database performance, Aerospike uses these techniques:

-- The query state is shared across the entire thread pool so that the system can manage the Stream UDF pipeline.
+The SI query state is shared across the entire thread pool so that the system can manage the Stream UDF pipeline.